matthieu-beteille/redux-data-fx/README.md

 ### ```store.replaceReducer```

-If you want to replace some reducers (to lazyload some of them for instance), you should use the new function ```store.replaceEffectfulReducer``` from your store.
+If you want to replace some reducers (for lazyloading), you should use the new function ```store.replaceEffectfulReducer``` from your store.

 ### Testing